• Skip to primary navigation

 Marinated Mushrooms

-The secret to savory mushrooms is to marinate them first and saute them before adding them to the pie filling.
+The secret to savory mushrooms is to marinate them and saute them before adding them to the pie filling.

 • Mushrooms: I prefer baby portobello mushrooms because they are firmer and meatier.